mcrowe/codecore-js/notes/day3.md

 http://overapi.com/jquery/

-"When event happens to elements, run this function"
+"When 'event' happens to elements, run this function"

 `on`